ArpitDhasmana/Celebal_Week1_assignment/README.md

 # Celebal_Week1_assignment

-# Triangle Pattern Printer in Python
+# Triangle Patterns in Python

 This is a simple Python program that prints three types of triangle patterns using the `*` character: